 Allegedly the descendent of Trojan prince Aeneas, Julius Caesar's auspicious birth c.
-July 13, 100 B.C., marked the beginning of a new chapter in Roman history.
+July 12 or 13, 100 B.C., marked the beginning of a new chapter in Roman history.
 By 31, Caesar had fought in several wars and become involved in Roman politics.
 After several alliances, he became dictator of the Roman Empire.
 This led to a senatorial coup, and Caesar's eventual assassination, on the Ides of March.

 A politically adept and popular leader of the Roman Republic, Julius Caesar significantly transformed what became known as the Roman Empire, by greatly expanding its geographic reach and establishing its imperial system.

 While it has long been disputed, it's estimated that Julius Caesar was born in Rome on July 12 or 13, 100 BC.
 While he hailed from Roman aristocrats, his family was far from rich.
 When Caesar was 16 his father, Gaius Caesar, died.
 He remained close to his mother, Aurelia.

 The Rome of Caesar's youth was unstable.
 An element of disorder ruled the Republic, which had discredited its nobility and seemed unable to handle its considerable size and influence.